step-security/harden-runner/README.md

 > _Harden-Runner strikes an elegant balance between ease-of-use, maintainability, and mitigation that I intend to apply to all of my 300+ npm packages.
 I look forward to the tool’s improvement over time_ - [Jordan Harband](https://github.com/ljharb), Open Source Maintainer

 > _Harden runner from Step security is such a nice solution, it is another piece of the puzzle in helping treat the CI environment like production and solving supply chain security.
-I look forward to seeing it evolve._ - Cam Parry, Senior Site Reliability Engineer, Kapiche
+I look forward to seeing it evolve._ - Cam Parry, Staff Site Reliability Engineer, Kapiche

 ## Workflows using harden-runner